Etsy Made Local Hobart

 Etsy Made Local is an annual event that celebrates the talents of local creatives.
-With the support of Etsy Australia team in Melbourne, over 500 sellers participate, simultaneously, in several markets throughout Australia.
+With the support of Etsy Australia team in Melbourne, over 500 sellers participate in multiple markets throughout Australia.
 2017 was the first year with Tasmania taking part in this event, hosting the inaugural Etsy Made Local Hobart at the Showgrounds in late November.

 I was one of the principal organisers for the Hobart event, and my efforts included tackling the design side of it:

-- creating a memorable and engaging shopping experience through decorations
+- creating a memorable shopping experience through decorations

 - bringing attention to sellers and showing highlights with clear signage